rschurko/DESPERATE/README.md

 - pip #

 ## Features
+- wavelet_denoise.py contains all wavelet denoising functions; wavelet_denoise and wavelet_denoise2 are for 1D and 2D spectra, respectively
 - functions.py contains some processing functions for Topspin data including loading FID's or SER's, FFT, window functions, phasing, automatic phasing, a manual phasing widget, Cadzow denoising, and PCA denoising
-- wavelet_denoise.py contains all wavelet denoising functions; wavelet_denoise and wavelet_denoise2 are for 1D and 2D spectra, respectively
+- simpson.py contains some processing functions for simulated data that are in this distribution

 ## Citing
 If you use DESPERATE please cite the following: